ZinoBr/StaPLR_missing_in_multiple_views/README.md

 # missingness_overlap_StaPLR

 ### Description

-This repository provides R syntax for a simulation study comparing the performance of StaPLR (Stacked Penalized Logistic Regression), a method for predicting a binary outcome when using multi-view structured data, when missing values occur in multiple views by row.
-Imputation methods are applied on the feature level (random forest & mean imputation) and the meta level (meta mean imputation, etc.) and compared with each other in respect to prediction accuracy, computation time, and view selection.
-The comparison also includes the performance under complete case analysis and complete data analysis.
+This repository contains the R syntax for a simulation study comparing the performance of Stacked Penalized Logistic Regression (StaPLR; Wouter et al., 2020), a method for predicting a binary outcome when using multi-view structured data when missing values occur in multiple views by row.

+Imputation methods are applied at the feature level (Random Forest & Mean Imputation) and at the meta level (Meta Mean Imputation, etc.) and compared in terms of prediction accuracy, computation time, and view selection.
+The comparison also includes performance on full case analysis and full data analysis.
 The R syntax is written for use in a cluster computer system (SLURM HPC cluster).

-Note that all syntaxes are modified versions of the original R syntaxes creaty by Wouter van der Laan and relate to the study conducted and reported in Wouter et al. (2020).
+Note that all syntaxes are modified versions of the original R syntaxes created by Wouter van Loon and relate to the studies conducted and reported in Van Loon et al. (2020 & 2022).
 The repository to the original R syntaxes and package for using StaPLR with multi-view structured data can be found here: https://gitlab.com/wsvanloon/multiview

 ### Manual for Running the Simulation in R in a cluster computer environment

-This repository contains two type of documents.
+There are two types of documents.
 The first type are the R syntaxes (.R files), which provide the code for R to run the simulations and return the output in a file saved in the cluster computer environment used.
-The second type are batch scripts (.txt files) which are needed to assign the tasks of the R syntax to the available nodes of the cluster computer system.
-To run one of the R syntaxes the batch files are used to initialize the process.
+The second type are shell scripts (.txt files) which are needed to assign the tasks of the R syntax to the available nodes of the cluster computer system.
+To run one of the R syntaxes the shell scripts are used to initialize the process.

 Note that before personal use of the R syntaxes and batch scripts, both must be adjusted and the required R packages downloaded to the cluster computing environment.
 The required modifications include the following parts: